Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 After a few moments, recent versions of Xcode will begin indexing files, indicated in the progress bar at the top of the Xcode window.
 Allow the indexing to complete, which usually takes a minute or two.
 Xcode does indexing at various times, and if you click a button while Xcode is indexing it will often crash.
 (This is an Xcode problem, not a Tunnelblick problem.)
 The safest way to proceed if Xcode crashes is to download the source code again, because Xcode creates caches which can be corrupted when Xcode crashes and cause even more crashes.

-To build Tunnelblick using Xcode 7.3.1 or higher, Xcode needs to be set up to use "legacy" locations for build products:
+To build Tunnelblick using Xcode 7.3.1, Xcode needs to be set up to use "legacy" locations for build products:

  1. Launch Xcode
  2. Click "File" > "Project Settings..."